Back to StoriesThe Essential Role Of Eco-Capitalism In Saving The Best That Remains

 Tompkins founded both The North Face and Esprit.
 Kris McDivitt Tompkins helped Yvon and Malinda Chouinard build clothing company Patagonia—while serving as its chief executive officer—into one of the most respected environment-minded companies in the world.
 She was instrumental in founding One Percent For The Planet by which companies devote one percent of their profits to causes advancing environmental protection.
 In recent decades, the Tompkinses poured themselves and their resources into buying private property in Chile.

-They worked hard to win the trust of locals and their land acquisition has culminated in giving their properties to the Chilean government on behalf of citizens there.
+their properties to the Chilean government on behalf of citizens there.
 The centerpiece is Pumalin Park, an 800,000-acre, publicly-accessible reserve in Chile's Los Lagos region.
 Another focus area is the Ibera Wetlands in northeastern Argentina.
 Both are shining examples of private enterprise bettering nature and humanity.

 A historic five-park agreement, signed by Kris Tompkins and Chile President Michelle Bachelet, was announced January 29, 2018.
-You can read the Guardian story about it here
+You can read the Guardian story about it here.

 Mountain Journal's friend Dennis Glick, who founded the Bozeman, Montana-based think tank FutureWest and oversaw the Greater Yellowstone Tomorrow program for the Greater Yellowstone Coalition, has often spoken to us about the "south-to-north" axis of conservation lessons learned.